 Known for his personal saying, “Old souls recognize old souls,” Elijah draws inspiration from legends such as Judy Garland, Tony Bennett, Donna Summer, and Celia Cruz.
-Over the years, he has studied with local and world-class artists including: Cyrille Aimée, Wessell “Warmdaddy” Anderson, Amina Scott, Banu Gibson, Meryl Zimmerman, Leah Chase, and many more.
-Each has praised Elijah for his vast vocal range, scat singing, diverse repertoire, inventive arrangements, lyrical interpretations, and his powerful voice—a cross between a Broadway belter and a velvety jazz singer.
+He has studied with New Orleans local and world-class artists, including Cyrille Aimée, Wessell “Warmdaddy” Anderson, Amina Scott, Banu Gibson, Meryl Zimmerman, and Leah Chase, earning praise for his vast vocal range, scat singing, inventive arrangements, lyrical interpretations, and a voice that merges Broadway belting with velvety jazz tones.

 Sign up to hear from Elijah about upcoming events.